GaaneshT/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Constraints:**<br>
 PAYMENT_STATUS must be either "paid" or "waiting" (case-insensitive).<br>
-It may also be left empty to indicate no payment status assigned.
+It may not be left as an empty string.
 </div>

 #### Tag : `t/TAG`